AntonioLaurance/DronesFlood/README.md

 </div>

 ## Motivation
-This project solve the problem of comunications where there are floods, throught of a temporary local area network (LAN) supported by drones.
+This project solve the problem of comunications where there are floods helping to the victims to send a rescue message, throught of a temporary local area network (LAN) supported by drones.

 ## Learning